Yōsuke Takeuchi

-Yōsuke Takeuchi (竹内 洋輔, Takeuchi Yōsuke) is a Japanese figure skater.
+Yōsuke Takeuchi (竹内 洋輔, Takeuchi Yōsuke) is a former Japanese figure skater.
 He is the 1999 World Junior bronze medalist and the 1999 & 2002 Japanese national champion.
 He represented Japan at the 2002 Winter Olympics, placing 22nd.
 He was coached by Takashi Mura and his programs were choreographed by Tatiana Tarasova and Nikolai Morozov.

 Currently he is the director of athlete development in figure skating branch of Japan Skating Federation.